 Counseling services are free to all current OSUIT students.
 Students can visit the counseling office in person or choose to schedule an online appointment.
 Sessions are confidential with a few exceptions, including court orders, health and safety emergencies, imminent threats of danger to oneself or others, and child or elder abuse cases.
 Faculty and staff may refer students to Counseling Services by calling 918-293-4988 or emailing kaitlin.rouk@okstate.edu.
-Students can find more information on the counseling website at <a href="mailto:counseling.courseling.couns
+Students can find more information on the counseling website at osuit.edu/counseling.